MercedesTerragno/Disaster-Response-Project/README.md

 - Data
   - process_data.py: Python script to read in data from the csv files, clean it and store it in a SQL database.
-  - disaster_messages.csv: Csv file with "id", "message", "original" and "genre" as columns.
+  - messages.csv: Csv file with "id", "message", "original" and "genre" as columns.
-  - disaster_categories.csv: Csv file with "id" and "categories" as columns.
+  - categories.csv: Csv file with "id" and "categories" as columns.
   - DisasterResponse.db: Database created by process_data.py with cleaned data.

 - Models